redifo/recipe-drf-api/README-BACKEND.md

 - Fields: `id`, `user_id`, `review_id`, `is_like`, `created_at`.

 #### **Follow**
-- Captures the follow relationship between users, enabling social features like updates on new posts.
+- Captures the follow relationship between users.
 - Fields: `id`, `follower_id`, `followed_id`, `notify_on_new_post`, `created_at`.

 #### **Favorite**